kenbot/ScalaSwingTreeWrapper/README.md

-# Scala Swing Tree Wrapper

-Ken Scambler
+> #Note
+> This project going forward will be maintained as part of [scalaswingcontrib](https://github.com/benhutchison/ScalaSwingContrib) and not this repo.
+>
+> You can include in your Scala 2.10 project it by adding this to your build.sbt:
+> > libraryDependencies += "com.github.benhutchison" % "scalaswingcontrib" % "1.4"
+> or for 2.9:
+> > libraryDependencies += "com.github.benhutchison" % "scalaswingcontrib" % "1.3"

-This project provides a Scala wrapper for Java's JTree class, and aims to be suitable for eventual inclusion in the official Scala Swing library.
+This project provides a Scala wrapper for Java's JTree class.
-The design was initiated in the Scala debate forum in February 2010.

 Most uses of JTree are vastly simpler -- all you need to provide is the root nodes, and a function that provides the children.